rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 myError := errors.New("Something goes wrong")
 {{< / highlight >}}

-If you want to wrap error aroud another error and provide more context to it you can use function `Errorf` from `fmt` package
+If you want to wrap error around another error and provide more context to it you can use function `Errorf` from `fmt` package
 \[[doc](https://golang.org/pkg/fmt/#Errorf)\].